MalavikaSrikanth16/factchecker/README.md

 # Fact Checker

 A Streamlit-based fact-checking application that uses Large Language Models (LLMs) to fact-check texts and provide reasoning.
-The application supports both locally hosted LLMs and using LLMs via the Hugging Face Inference Client.
+The application supports both locally hosted LLMs and using (typically larger) LLMs via the Hugging Face Inference Client.
 The application supports optional agentic RAG capabilities using Wikipedia search.

 ## Features